This article covers:

 Coca-Cola: Champion of Cause

-Brands exploit social causes as a marketing technique, according to 56% of customers.
+Customers have the opinion that brands exploit social causes as a marketing technique,.
 This is one of the reasons why consumers are skeptical of brands.
 On the other hand, Coca-Cola has defied the stereotype by promoting “happy.”

 In Brazil, Coca-Cola developed “The Happiness Track,” a red truck that toured the streets and gave away free items to everyone who pressed the red button on the car.